theafolayan/nextjs-indexing-pack/README.md

 Optional flags:

+- `-u, --urls <list>` – provide a comma-separated set of fully qualified URLs to submit manually instead of discovering them from the Next.js build.
+- `-g, --google` – limit the run to the Google Indexing API (default is both IndexNow and Google).
+- `-i, --indexnow` – limit the run to IndexNow-compatible endpoints (default is both IndexNow and Google).
 - `--base-url <url>` – override the base URL stored in `nextjs-indexing-pack.config.json`.
 - `--next-build-dir <dir>` – override the location of your Next.js build output (defaults to `.next`).
 - `--dry-run` – collect URLs without notifying any endpoints.